rawhex/hidiot.com/_docs/getting_tactile/index.md

 #### Controlling computers with tact switches

-This project builds on our previous projects to use buttons to make things happen on a computer.
-We'll create a photo booth button and a USB volume controller.
+This project builds on our previous projects to use tact switches to make things happen on a computer.
+We'll learn about how to fix common problems when using tact switches and a build a USB volume controller.

 [Controlling computers with tact switches](/getting_tactile/controlling_computers/) should take around 30 minutes including breaks and videos.